JPThorne/buildingthingswith.net/_posts/2021-09-03-a-tdd-exercise.md

 ## Example exercise

-Scenario: we want to build a component that can tell us if there is a problem in an environment in which a temperature-sensor is placed.
+Scenario: we want to build a component that can tell us if there is a problem in an environment in which a temperature sensor is placed.
 If the temperature in this environment is consistently too high or too low, human intervention may be required.

 ## Pros, Cons & Considerations of TDD